Carmen Winant

 On Zoom

-Led by WIT staff, this class will feature discussion and activities around the five components of self- defense: Think, Yell, Run, Fight, and Tell.
+Led by WIT staff, this class features discussion and activities around the five components of self- defense: Think, Yell, Run, Fight, and Tell.
 Participants will be taught a few easy-to-learn physical techniques.

 About Women In Transition (WIT)